UCLA TAP Program

 - Participation in the program does not guarantee admissions to UC Berkeley or the UC system.
 The goal of the program is to give community college students the opportunity to experience taking a course at a nearby UC campus.

 - Interested in the program?
-Please complete the form: https://forms.gle/F6Vr4UzLx7Pfs2wDA.
+Please complete the form: https://forms.gle/2sTXtZfU3x9uY6vAA.
 The coordinator will contact students via email with more information.
 Please check "spam" or "junk" folders for the follow up email.
+Students will be contacted during these dates:

 CCSF – Cross-Enrollment to Mills College